Juanesb230/ArduinoProjects/README.md

 ## 4. XBEE PID position control

 <p align="justify">
-This code has a position controller for a continuous servo.
+This code in the xbeePIDServo360control folder has a position controller for a continuous servo.
 The feedback sensor is a rotative encoder, the senpoint is sending by a computer with ZigBee Protocol and the arduino send to computer the encoder position data.
 The figure shows the prototype.
 </p>

 <p align="center">